richrd/suplemon/README.md

               Remedying the pain of command line editing since 2014

-Suplemon is a modern, slick and intuitive console text editor with multicursor support.
+Suplemon is a modern, slick and intuitive console text editor with multi cursor support.
 Suplemon replicates Sublime Text style functionality in the terminal with the ease of use of Nano. http://github.com/richrd/suplemon

-## Suplemon multicursor editing
+## Suplemon multi cursor editing
 ![Suplemon in action](http://bittemple.org/misc/suplemon/suplemon-demo.gif)

 ## Installation